phyuki/Challenge_2/README.md

 ## API documentation
 To access the API documentation, it is necessary to start the application and then access the specified endpoint: **/swagger-ui/index.html.** This route will provide an interactive interface that details all relevant information about the API, including available endpoints, accepted parameters, and response formats.

+## Updating Features
+# Flyway
+With Flyway framework, this application guarantees an evolution of database schemas in an automated and controlled way and promote application versioning during development.

+# CRUD Implementation with Records
+Due to the ease and safety of using records within Java applications, it is possible to use records as DTOs to transfer data between layers.
+It was implemented to demonstrate expertise in the area due to the extra challenge.